Zero: the idea that changed the world

 - What do you think is the most important innovation in history?
 (It does not have to be either of the above!)

 - There are three classes with 27 students.
-Every day, nine students read an article on The Day.
+Every day, nine students read an article in The Day.
 How many days will it be until zero students have NOT read an article?

-- Choose one of the areas which the number zero helped to advance, mentioned in the article above (ie, trade or physics).
-Then create a short presentation on how that thing changed the world.
+- Choose one of the areas mentioned in the article above that the number zero has helped to advance, (i.e. in trade or physics).
+Then, create a short presentation on how it changed the world.

 Some People Say...

 “In nothingness, there is everything.”Jiddu Krishnamurti (1895-1986), Indian philosopher